kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image013.png)

-You are now prompted to provide a name for the new action.
+You are now prompted to name the new action.
+Please call it "AssignFileName".

 ![](images/300/image014.png)

+Next, click the + icon to add a new variable.

 ![](images/300/image015.png)

+Edit the "Name" field of the new variable to "fileName".
+Then, click the pen icon to the right.

 ![](images/300/image016.png)

+In the "Expression" field, enter the following: concat("TP", fn:year-from-dateTime(fn:current-dateTime()), fn:month-from-dateTime(fn:current-dateTime()), fn:day-from-dateTime(fn:current-dateTime()), fn:hours-from-dateTime(fn:current-dateTime()), fn:minutes-from-dateTime(fn:current-dateTime()), xsd:integer(fn:seconds-from-dateTime(fn:current-dateTime())))

 ![](images/300/image017.png)
 ![](images/300/image018.png)

 ![](images/300/image019.png)
 ![](images/300/image020.png)
 ![](images/300/image021.png)